karlebergen/karlebergen.github.io/_posts/2024-10-28-Solving-SQL-Murder-Mystery.md

   AND car_model = 'Tesla Model S'; -- Car condition
 ```

-This also doesn't make sense since height is not a column on person, but it is on driverse_license.
+This also doesn't make sense since height is not a column on person, but it is on drivers_license.
 Relaying this error to ChatGPT gives me the following query as another option.
 ```sql
 SELECT *
 FROM person